JasonMillette/Adafruit_ST7735r/README.md

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

 Modified from 'Adafruit Python ILI9341' written by Tony DiCola for Adafruit Industries.
+Modified in turn from 'Python ST7735' written by cskau.

 MIT license, all text above must be included in any redistribution